Flossing for Kids

 Take the time to teach your kids how to floss.
 To make sure that your children remember all the steps, work with your kids every night to make sure that they understand how to floss.
 The technique that you use will depend on the type of dental floss that you and your child prefer.

 If using traditional dental floss, teach your child to grip a length of dental floss between their thumb and index finger on each hand.
 Show your child how to wrap the dental floss around their index finger to reduce slippage.
 Teach your kids how to relax the floss into a “C” shape and gently glide it between their teeth.
 Explain that kids should use a new section of floss when moving from tooth to tooth to prevent spreading germs.
 Make sure to clean both sides of each gap, and continue down slightly under the gumline.

 Dental Floss Picks

 If your kid is like most children, they might have a difficult time handling traditional dental floss at first.
-To make flossing easier, purchase some children’s dental floss picks, which have small lengths of pre-strung floss spread between tines on a convenient plastic handle.
+To make flossing easier, buy some children’s dental floss picks.
+They have small lengths of pre-strung floss spread between tines on a convenient plastic handle.
 Show your child how to push the floss between the teeth and how to tell when they need a new flosser.

 Getting Kids Excited About Flossing